Skip to content

 Alternatively you can download the configmap, edit it and then replace it rather than using kubectl edit.

-kubectl get configmap search-config -n osdu-services -o yaml > searchconfig.yaml
+kubectl get configmap search-config -n <osdu core namespace> -o yaml > searchconfig.yaml

 kubectl replace configmap search-config -f search-config.yaml